Alert to cultural stereotypes? Quick to take offence on other’s behalf? Enjoy a bit of light censorship with your reading?

 Then congratulations, the publishing industry has just invented your dream job – Sensitivity Reader.

-Just when I thought we’d reached peak outrage, I came across this article in the Guardian last week:
+Just when I thought we’d reached peak outrage, I came across this article in the Guardian:

 In a nutshell, sensitivity readers are people who vet an author’s manuscript for ‘stereotypes, biases and problematic language’.